 Starts June 1

 Washington County’s summer reading program includes special events at various branches.
 Check your local library’s site for the specific details.
-At the Beaverton City Library, for example, all kids from birth to grade 5 can complete 15 hours of reading, listening, or doing family activities to earn a free book!
-Download a reading log or create your own.
+At the Beaverton City Library, for example, kids and teens who complete 15 hours of reading, listening and learning can choose a free book July 5-August 15.

 Fort Vancouver Regional Library